TorbenJakobsen/decimaldate/README_pypi.rst

 Documentation
 =============

-Documentation is hosted on readthedocs https://decimaldate.readthedocs.io/en/latest/
+Documentation is hosted on readthedocs readthedocs_.